UPDATE: The Legal System and Legal Research in Luxembourg

 In addition to public free access websites mentioned above there are some fee-based legal database websites on Luxembourg along with a list of legal publishers:

-• Legitax , a regularly updated and hyperlinked database on Luxembourg fiscal law and double tax treaties, containing case law, parliamentary documents, circular letters and comments;
+- Lexnow, a regularly updated and hyperlinked database on Luxembourg fiscal (including double tax treaties), labor and corporate law, containing case law, parliamentary documents, circular letters and comments.

-• Legitech, a Luxembourg editor of law books and databases (the three above);
+- Legitech, a Luxembourg editor of law books and database (see above).

-Of particular note is the Luxembourg Business Law Book – 2014 – Editions Legitech (main business, finance and tax laws translated into US English).
+Of a particular interest is the Luxembourg Business Law Book – 2015 –Legitech Edition (main business, finance and tax laws translated into US English) (not up to date).